Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Examples:

 Encrypt your wallet
-> telestai-cli encryptwallet "my pass phrase"
+> meowcoin-cli encryptwallet "my pass phrase"

-Now set the passphrase to use the wallet, such as for signing or sending telestai
+Now set the passphrase to use the wallet, such as for signing or sending meowcoin
-> telestai-cli walletpassphrase "my pass phrase"
+> meowcoin-cli walletpassphrase "my pass phrase"

 Now we can do something like sign
-> telestai-cli signmessage "address" "test message"
+> meowcoin-cli signmessage "address" "test message"

 Now lock the wallet again by removing the passphrase
-> telestai-cli walletlock
+> meowcoin-cli walletlock

 As a json rpc call
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "encryptwallet", "params": ["my pass phrase"] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/